 Storage

-- Serve with your favorite sides, such as roasted green beans, green bean casserole, roasted brussels sprouts, mashed potatoes, mushroom vegan gravy, or air fryer potatoes.
+- Serve with your favorite sides: roasted green beans, green bean casserole, Stuffed Carnival Squash, roasted Brussels sprouts, mashed potatoes, mushroom vegan gravy, or crispy air fryer potatoes.
+While the plant-based meatloaf is cooling, make the potatoes.

 - Use this meatloaf as stuffing for bell peppers.